-The Private Wealth Management Division executes orders for retail and professional clients.
+Private Wealth Management executed orders for retail and professional clients.

-The Private Wealth Management Division generally gave the highest priority to total consideration for both retail and professional clients.
+Private Wealth Management generally gave the highest priority to total consideration for both retail and professional clients.
 Order execution arrangements differed to the extent of a client's specific instructions.